• Skip to primary navigation

 3. Freshchat

-But for small businesses, hiring staff to monitor live chat tools 24/7 often isn’t feasible, especially right now.
+But for small businesses, hiring staff to monitor live chat tools 24/7 isn’t feasible, especially right now.
 An AI-driven chat platform, Freshchat lets you reach customers across multiple messaging platforms—WhatsApp, Messenger, and more.
 And for the next six months, the tool will be free for businesses with fewer than 50 employees.

 Use Freshchat to set up chatbots that automatically collect necessary information from shoppers who are online when you’re not.
 Then your team can follow up.

 How do the bots know what to say?
 You design the conversations based on commonly asked questions.
-The bot can also start a conversation with a shopper based on conditions you set.
+The bot can also start a conversation with a shopper based on the conditions you set.
 Say a shopper visits a page about your latest sale.
 Your bot could be prompted to send the site visitor a chat message to remind them about the promotion.

 It all may sound intimidating if you’ve never set up a chatbot before.
 But no worries, this is designed for all types of users.
 And to make it easy to get started, they have a free Admin Fundamentals course to guide you along the way.

 When a shopper reaches your online store, you don’t have much time to make an impression.
 According to Salesforce, the average shopping visit lasts just four minutes.
-To keep People engaged, it helps to mimic the personalized experience of a brick-and-mortar shop—showing repeat customers items they might like, welcoming new shoppers with a discount, and so on.
+To keep people engaged, it helps to mimic the personalized experience of a brick-and-mortar shop—showing repeat customers items they might like, welcoming new shoppers with a discount, and so on.

 4. Aimtell